BirenderPanwar/EVA4_Phase1/session15/assignment_A/README.md

 * nyu model is used [(Depth Models)](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) to create depth maps for the fg_bg images:
 * ZipFile package is used to read fromzip(400k inputs) and write into zip file(400k outputs) so avoiding data sync issue in colab.
-* Data work flow is updated to process only 1000 images at a time for predictionto handle memory issues.
+* Data work flow is updated to process only 1000 images at a time for prediction to handle memory issues.
 * depth images are created as single channel as gray scale.